-If treatment with systemic fusidic acid is necessary, rosuvastatin treatment should be discontinued throughout the duration of the fusidic acid treatment.
+If treatment with systemic fusidic acid is necessary, Rosuvastatin treatment should be discontinued throughout the duration of the fusidic acid treatment.
+Also see section 4.4.

 Paediatric population: Interaction studies have only been performed in adults.
 The extent of interactions in the paediatric population is not known.